50 Things No Man Over 40 Should Own

-There’s an old proverb (or maybe it’s just the title of a Broadway play) that reminds us of the universal truth: “You can’t take it with you.”
-Though they’re talking about life after death, I believe it applies to your 40s, as well.
-If you’re a man on the cusp of middle age, there’s a long list of things you should be leaving in the past.
-I’m talking about everything from scooters that would be mistaken for a child’s to wildly age-inappropriate clothing to the single worst haircut any man can have—especially someone at your dignified station in life, these are the 50 things you should probably say goodbye to.
+There's an old proverb (or maybe it's just the title of a Broadway play) that reminds us of the universal truth: "You can't take it with you."
+Though they're talking about life after death, this also applies to your 40s, as well.
+If you're a 40-something-year-old man, there's a long list of things you should be leaving in the past—everything from scooters, to wildly age-inappropriate clothing, to the single worst haircut any man can have.
+At your dignified station in life, these are the 50 things you should probably say goodbye to.

-If you can’t pull out some cash or a credit card without making a loud riiiiipping sound, you’re legally not allowed to drive a car or own a home or sit at the grownups table at dinner.
-Also, you need a great, handsome wallet.
-After all, Real Men Carry Cash.
+If you can't pull out some cash or a credit card without making a loud ripping sound, it's time to upgrade to a great, handsome wallet.

 We can prove to you that a scooter is a terrible idea with one video.
 Nothing about this electric scooter commercial is based on real life.
-Nobody who uses a scooter as his main mode of transportation wears a suit, has a “9am meeting,” or exchanges flirty glances with beautiful women.
+Nobody who uses a scooter as his main mode of transportation wears a suit or has a "9 a.m. meeting."
 Also, this scooter is called the Swagtron Swagger.
 Seriously?
-It’s like you’re asking to get pelted with monkey poo.
-(Also, it should go without saying that hoverboards fall into the category of banned items after 40, as well.)
-If you want to commute on wheels, try instead one of the 17 most luxe, upscale bicycles on the market.
+(Also, it should go without saying that hoverboards fall into the category of banned items for a 40-year-old man, as well.)

 The Art of War by Sun Tzu

 As we learned in this 2012 study published in the Journal of Research in Personality, people can correctly guess your age, gender, and income just by looking at your shoes.
 You know what bowling shoes reveal about you?
-That you’re a teenager with no money who steals his footwear from bowling alleys.
+That you're a broke teenager who steals his footwear from bowling alleys.
 Or, at the very least, that you're not a 40-year-old man.

 A Story Involving a Jail Cell

-That crazy yarn about you and your buds committed a minor felony back in college is a sure-fire crowd pleaser.
-But if you begin any dinner party story with “You’ll never believe how I ended up in jail last weekend,” don’t expect an enthusiastic response.
+That crazy yarn about you and your buds committing a minor felony back in college is one thing.
+But if you begin any dinner party story with, "You'll never believe how I ended up in jail last weekend," don't expect an enthusiastic response.

 A Key Chain Bottle Opener